 Tests and procedures used to diagnose hilar cholangiocarcinoma include:

-- Imaging tests, such as a CT and MRI
+- Imaging tests, such as computerized tomography (CT) and magnetic resonance imaging (MRI)

-- Blood test for very high levels of CA 19-9 tumor maker
+- Blood test for very high levels of the CA 19-9 tumor marker

-- Biopsy using ERCP and specialized lab testing with fluorescence in situ hybridization (FISH)
+Biopsy using endoscopic retrograde cholangiopancreatography (ERCP) or endoscopic ultrasound and specialized lab testing with fluorescence in situ hybridization (FISH)

 Doctors typically don't recommend collecting cells using a needle inserted through your skin and into your bile duct (transperitoneal biopsy).
 This technique increases the risk of cancer recurrence and may make you ineligible for a liver transplant.